Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

 - RESIP single dedicated residential IP: ~$3-4/month

-- Anti-detect browser (AdsPower free tier supports 2 profiles): $0
+- Dedicated browser environment (AdsPower free tier supports 2 profiles): $0

 - Total monthly cost: ~$3-4

 This may be the highest-ROI expense in your e-commerce operation.
-One IP at $3-4/month protects a store asset worth thousands or tens of thousands of dollars.
+One IP at $3-4/month ensures compliant operations for a store asset worth thousands or tens of thousands of dollars.

 When store count grows to 5-20, IP management complexity increases dramatically.
-You need systematic architecture design and management processes.
+You need systematic infrastructure design and management processes.

 Multi-Store IP Architecture: